German stocks - Factors to watch on May 7

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7177 Euros) (Reporting by Christoph Steitz and Harro Ten Wolde)
+REUTERS TOP NEWS ($1 = 0.8911 euros) (Reporting by Andreas Cremer, Maria Sheahan and Victoria Bryan)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)